 The MSI / VI CEN meets twice a year, in April and October / November.

-Our next meeting will take place on Thursday 23rd October 2014 at Sense HQ in London (near Kings Cross).
-The main topic is joint attention, specifically in children with MSI, but this issue is also very important for those working with visually impaired children.
+The most recent meeting was on Thursday 23rd October 2014 at Sense HQ in London (near Kings Cross).
+The main topic was joint attention.

 We are very conscious of the need for evidence-based practice and we evaluate our meetings with this in mind.
 We ask those attending the meeting to rate each presentation in terms of its value “in developing an evidence base for your practice”.
 Four ratings are provided: excellent, good, satisfactory and poor.
 Overall, for the meeting in November 2013, 60.1% of ratings were excellent and 33.2% were good.
 No ratings were poor.
 We have yet to analyse the evaluations of our most recent meeting.